Zeimer/AlgEff/README.md

 ## TODO

-* All effect interpreter using monads.
-* All effect interpreter in Idris.
+Figure out how to run the all-effect interpreter in Idris.
+Finish writing comments.
-* Implement a MonadNondet class.